Daihatsu Charade: Indonesian assembly

 Daihatsu's subsidiary in Indonesia, Astra Daihatsu Motor, that was also producing the G10 and G11 Charades for local market also producing the G100 Charade starting in 1987.
 Initially, it was only available as a 5-door hatchback with 60 PS carbureted 1.0-litre three-cylinder CB23 petrol engine from the previous generation with a single CX trim.
 This model did not have power windows, power steering, rear wiper, nor alloy wheels.
 In 1990, the 76 PS 1.3-litre four-cylinder engined Winner 5-door hatchback and Classy SG Saloon sedan appeared.
 Unlike the basic CX, both Winner and Classy has better equipments such as power windows, power steering, electric mirrors, rear wiper for hatchback and alloy wheels.
 The facelifted hatchback model appeared in 1991 and the sales were stopped in 1993.

 Due the high popularity of sedan segment in Indonesia before the 2000s, the Classy sedan continued to be produced with the same carbureted 76 PS 1.3-litre HC-C four-cylinder engine.
 It was strange because the neighboring countries, such as Malaysia and Australia, received the more modern G200 Charade.
-In 1994, the Classy sedan received minor changes with the new honeycomb grill and small rear spoiler, sold as Classy Pro.
+In 1994, the Classy sedan received minor changes with the new honeycomb grille and small rear spoiler, sold as Classy Pro.
 In 1996, another minor changes with new dual tone colours and leather seats became available as Classy Royal until the production was stopped in 1998.